Tickets

 Children under 4 enter the Eiffel Tower free of charge but need always be accompanied by adults.

-What is the best time to visit the Eiffel Tower?
+When is the best period to visit the Eiffel Tower?

-Can you enter the Eiffel Tower with luggage
+Can you enter the Eiffel Tower with luggage?

-Can you eat at the Eiffel Tower?
+Can you eat in the Eiffel Tower?

 Yes, a visit to the Eiffel Tower also offers a great opportunity to enjoy a delicious dinner in one of the two restaurants, namely ‘Le Jule Verne’ and ‘Madame Brasserie’.